st-tech/coppe-oss/README.md

 ### Alert Channel

 You can specify other Slack channel than the default one for alert with `channel:`.
-For this, You need to add specified Slack Incoming Webhook URL in .env.yaml.
+For this, you need to add specified Slack Incoming Webhook URL in .env.yaml.

 By default, the URL used for Slack notification is 'SLACK_HOOK_URL' in .env.yaml if nothing specified in `channel:`.
 If specified, an environment variable for the word in `channel` followed by 'SLACK_HOOK_URL_' is used.